Student Rights and Responsibilities

 The policies and guidelines published in this document describe several additional processes for addressing grievances and resolving conflicts.
 When the general principles described above do not address or resolve a conflict, one of the processes listed below may be appropriate.
 This section is intended to help students determine which processes may be useful to them in specific situations.
 In some situations, a student may find that none of the processes in this document seem to apply or that more than one process seems appropriate.
-The office of the Dean of Student and Academic Support Services (867-6034) and the office of the Vice President for Student Affairs (867-6296) can assist students in understanding their options.
+The office of the Dean of Student and Academic Support Services (867-6034) and the office of the Vice Provost for Student Engagement (867-6296) can assist students in understanding their options.

 If a student has a grievance against another student and the general guidelines described above do not apply, it is likely that one of the following two processes might be used to address the grievance:

 - If both students live in the residence halls and the conflict is centered in Housing, the Housing dispute resolution process may be appropriate.
 The process is described in the Housing Handbook.
 Residence Assistants can answer questions about the Housing process.
 Contact Housing at 867-6132.

 - In most other cases, grievances against students are pursued through the process described in the Code of Student Rights and Responsibilities (PDF).
 A student wishing to pursue a complaint through the Student Conduct Code would contact the Campus Grievance Officer (867-5113).
 The Grievance Officer might decide to seek a resolution by following the process in the Student Conduct Code or might refer the complaint to another dispute resolution process.